-The bank's BCA could be downgraded if the current economic shock because of the global spread of the coronavirus broadens and extends, leading to a worsening of CRN's asset quality and profitability beyond our current expectations.
+The bank's BCA could be downgraded if the bank's asset quality and profitability worsen beyond our current expectations.
 Negative pressure on the bank's BCA could also result from a downgrade of the Spanish sovereign rating.

 Any change in the BCA would also likely affect the deposit ratings because they are linked to the standalone BCA.
 CRN's deposit ratings could also change as a result of alterations to the bank's liability structure, which would indicate a higher loss given failure to be faced by deposits.